 Aquarium heaters are one of the most important, yet prone to failure, pieces of equipment you may include in your home aquariums.
 The great majority of aquarium keepers raise tropical species that demand higher water temperatures, therefore a fish tank heater is essential.

 There are many different kinds of aquarium heaters on the market, and it is quite simple to buy a cheap aquarium heater and believe you are good to go.
-The finest aquarium heaters are not prone to failure, are well-built, and will safely heat your home aquariums.
+The best heaters for fish tanks are not prone to failure, are well-built, and will safely heat your home aquariums.

 I’ll explain what a completely submersible heater is, as well as the difference between a glass heater and a titanium heater.
 I’ll also discuss fail-safes and how to avoid a tank tragedy if a fish tank heater fails (and also what usually fails).
 Let’s get this party started!